Editorial Standards

 The New 1099‑K Entry Space At The Top Of Schedule 1

-Also note the evolving 1099‑K threshold path, for 2024, platforms must issue 1099‑K when total reportable payments exceed 5,000, the IRS plans to lower the threshold to 2,500 for calendar year 2025, then 600 for 2026 and later years.
+Also note the evolving 1099‑K threshold path.
+For tax year 2025, third‑party settlement organizations must report payments exceeding 2,500 on Form 1099‑K, and the threshold is scheduled to drop to 600 for 2026 and later years under current law.
 Watch the instructions each season for updates.

 Adjustments To Income That Can Lower Your AGI